ronakupadhyaya/SQL/Day1/Insert.md

 ### Exercises

-1. Write and execute a command to fill in the rest of Frank's information (id=23).
+1. Write and execute a command to fill in the rest of Frank's information (id=24).

-2. Write and execute a command that updates the status of all users under the age of 18 to 'inactive'.
+2. Write and execute a command that updates the status of all users under the age of 18 to 'young'.
 Your table should look like this after executing the command:

 ![Insert 7](./insert7.png)